-We have observed preliminary evidence of clinical benefit, measured as complete or partial response or stable disease as defined by RECIST 1.1, for at least eight weeks in seven of the 21 heavily pre-treated patients with solid tumors as of March 1, 2020, as illustrated in the table below.
-RECIST 1.1 is a standard set of guidelines for assessing responses in solid tumors, with definitions for complete response (disappearance of all target lesions), partial response (at least a 30% decrease in the sum of the longest diameter of target lesions from baseline), stable disease (neither sufficient shrinkage to qualify for partial response nor sufficient increase to qualify for progressive disease), and progressive disease (at least a 20% increase in the sum of the longest diameter of target lesions from the smallest sum on study or the presence of new lesions).
-A complete or partial response is considered confirmed if the response criteria are met on a subsequent assessment.
-Clinical benefit was observed at a higher frequency in patients who received a BID regimen, however the antitumor activity results from dose escalation are considered exploratory and no statistical analysis of the results from this portion of the trial is planned.
-One patient with CPI-refractory metastatic melanoma and one patient with heavily pretreated metastatic CRPC have experienced confirmed partial responses and are continuing treatment with EOS-850.
+We have observed preliminary evidence of clinical benefit, measured as response or stable disease as defined by RECIST 1.1, for at least eight weeks in seven of the 21 heavily pre-treated patients with solid tumors as of March 1, 2020, as illustrated in the table below.
+RECIST 1.1 is a standard set of guidelines for assessing responses in solid tumors.
+Clinical benefit was observed at a higher frequency in patients who received a BID regimen.
+One patient with CPI-refractory metastatic melanoma and one patient with heavily pretreated metastatic CRPC have experienced partial responses and are continuing treatment with EOS-850.
 An additional two patients have achieved stable disease lasting over nine months.
 The figure below illustrates the current status of patients in our Phase 1/2a clinical trial of EOS-850 as of March 1, 2020.